Frank Pepe

 Nardelli's-Grinder-Shoppe-Waterbury

-Nardelli's has been stuffing hoagies since Coolidge was in office (that's the 1920s for you young'uns), and they haven't lost their touch.
-The Italian Stallion is the signature sandwich—a beast of a grinder loaded with pruzitini, capicola, and enough soppressata to feed a small army.
+Nardelli's has been stuffing hoagies since Coolidge was in office, and they haven't lost their touch.
+The Italian Stallion is the signature sandwich: a beast of a grinder loaded with pruzitini, capicola, and enough soppressata to feed a small army.
 Eat it on the hood of your car like a true Waterburian.

 Verdi at Western Hills Waterbury